Morning mist rising through the Great Smoky Mountains — view from Heaven's Door at the Ferncrest Bryson City site

 Borrower Strength

-Lenders are reviewing a sponsor-backed operating platform, not just a concept.
+A sponsor-backed operating platform, not just a concept.

 Sponsor Commitment